Leyvsi/holbertonschool-printf/README.md

 how to print characters, strings and integers manually;
 how recursion can be used to print numbers.

-%c : Prints a single character
+%c :prints a single character
-%s : Prints a string of characters
+%s :prints a string of characters
-%d : Prints a signed integer
+%d :prints a signed integer
-%i : Prints a signed integer
+%i :prints a signed integer
-%% : Prints the % character
+%% :prints the % character

 Prototype : int _printf(char *format, ...);